thuban87/hindsight-journal/docs/development/Implementation Plan.md

 ### Charts Sub-tab Updates

-Add to the Charts panel (from 5a):
+Add to the Charts panel (from Phase 5b):
 - "Correlations" section with `CorrelationCards`
 - "Scatter Plot" section with `ScatterPlot`
 - "Trend Alerts" section with `TrendAlertsPanel`